pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 ``self`` to create variables that *keep* their value for as long as the object exists.
 We call variables that exist as part of the class either attributes, fields, or instance variables.
 The terms mean the same thing.
-Attributes must be set to an default value.
+Attributes must be set to a default value.
 That value is often 0, an empty string, or the special value ``None``.

 .. code-block:: python